ratwolfzero/hopalong_python/README.md

 - Scalable Performance: As the number of iterations grows, the two-pass approach maintains efficiency in both memory usage and processing speed.

-Disadvantage: Trajectory points must be computed in both passes, but this trade-off is minimal.
-As the number of iterations increases, the benefits of memory efficiency and processing speed outweigh this drawback.
+Trade-Off: The trajectory points are computed twice — once for extent calculation and once for pixel mapping.
+However, it is outweighed by the memory and performance benefits.

 ### Two-Pass Code Section